 During my time in California, I worked in various settings gaining experience.
 I began by working in a no-fail residential program for children up to age 10, two years later in a school with thirteen and fourteen year-olds, and following that with teenagers in a homeless shelter.
 I worked for another year with adults in a community clinic providing individual counseling.
 During this time I also became a Jin Shin Jyutsu (JSJ) practitioner.
 JSJ is a Japanese healing modality, a form of ‘bodywork’.
 I also spent 4 years cultivating an intensive meditation practice.
 And importantly, I had a lot of fun!

-All things put together, my heart still belonged to the North Carolina mountains, and after obtaining licensure to work as a professional therapist in 2005, I moved to Asheville.
+All things put together, my heart still belonged to the North Carolina mountains, and after obtaining licensure to work as a clinical mental health counselor in 2005, I moved to Asheville.
 Now home, I have worked with different community-based agencies serving families and adults in various settings.
 These positions included the Buncombe County Health Department with its integrated-care program, in-home family services and adult crisis response with RHA, and assessment and individual therapy services with RHA and CNC Access.

 Since 2007, I have been working in private practice.
 In that time, I completed training and obtained full certification as an EMDR Practitioner (Eye Movement Desensitization and Reprocessing).
 I also completed intensive trainings in Hakomi, a mindfulness-based experiential approach to counseling.
 Lastly, I am immersed in work as an Internal Family Systems therapist, a model that supports greater integration of outlying aspects of our personalities.
 These modalities significantly influence my approach as a therapist.
 I have written more about them on this site for you to read.
 Currently, I see clients in downtown Asheville and online.